Chip Wilson: Social and political views

 In October 2024, a sign went up at Wilson's home in British Columbia.
 The sign criticized British Columbia premier David Eby, reading "Eby will tell you the Conservatives are 'Far right' but neglects saying that the NDP is 'Communist.'"
 It is unclear who put up the sign.
 David Eby responded by saying, "When you are so rich that the Red Hot Chili Peppers play your birthday party, it's possible to lose perspective.
 I would just say to Mr. Wilson: People are struggling out there, and we need to provide support to them."
 The sign and the home were later vandalized with graffiti insulting Wilson.
 On October 7, 2024, a second sign went up at Wilson's residence, which reads, "Voters seem to forget when Eby 'gives' us money, it is the Voters' money he has already taken."

 Wilson has used his website "Elevate Lululemon" to criticise the brand and current business practises.

 Personal life

 Wilson has five sons, two from his first marriage to Nancy Herb.
 He married Shannon Wilson in 2002, who is one of the original designers of Lululemon and co-founder of Kit and Ace with Wilson's son JJ Wilson.
 The family reside in Vancouver, British Columbia.

 Wilson was diagnosed with a subtype of muscular dystrophy called facioscapulohumeral muscular dystrophy at age 32.
 He has donated 100 million Canadian dollars towards research.

-In the media

-Chip has often given interviews to media outlets in Canada and abroad.
-He has also acted as a contributor to online outlets, including Forbes.

-Vancouver Sun, CBC, and others covered the creation and opening of The Chip and Shannon Wilson School of Design at KPU, which officially opened in January 2018.

-Wilson appeared in a CBS interview in 2015 where he apologized for past statements regarding the Lululemon yoga pant scandal, saying, "I'm responsible for what comes out of my mouth.
-And if that's what was interpreted then I fully apologize.
-Yeah.
-I'm sorry."

-In November 2013, Wilson was the subject of The Colbert Reports "Alpha Dog of the Week"; Stephen Colbert sarcastically criticized Wilson for his views on the influence of birth control and for having said that some women's bodies "just actually don't work" for his company's pants.

-In 2014, it was announced that Wilson would receive an honorary doctorate from Emily Carr University, along with his wife.

-In 2020, he spoke to Vikas Shah Mbe at ThoughtEconomics, touching on how he spots and invests in trends, the growth of specific trends and markets, and the future of retail.

-In 2021, after a lengthy search for investment, the BC Parks Foundation acquired three at-risk, bio-diverse islands in British Columbia, with a $4 million donation from Wilson and his family.
-The islands - West Ballenas, Saturnina, and part Lasqueti - will not be developed, as a result.